New Year's Revolution (2005): Aftermath

 Shawn Michaels began to feud with Edge after New Year's Revolution.

 The night after New Year's Revolution on Raw, Batista faced Randy Orton in a match for the position as number one contender for Triple H's World Heavyweight Championship.
 Orton won the match and the right to face Triple H at the Royal Rumble, whereas Batista would participate in and win the Royal Rumble match.
 At the same event, Triple H defeated Orton to retain the World Heavyweight Championship.
 At WrestleMania 21, Batista defeated Triple H to capture the title.

 The feud between Kane and Gene Snitsky continued on the January 17 episode of Raw.
 The two competed in a No Holds barred match, which ended after Kane chokeslamed Snitsky off of the stage.
 On January 31, Kane defeated Snitsky in a steel cage match after delivering a chokeslam off the cage's door.
 The feud between Trish Stratus and Lita ended after the event, as Lita suffered a legit injury.
 On the January 17 episode of Raw, however, Stratus mocked Lita's injury, but was chokeslammed by Kane.

 Edge was dissatisfied with Shawn Michaels's officiating during the Elimination Chamber match and defeated Michaels in a singles match at the Royal Rumble.
 At a house show in Winnipeg, Manitoba, Eugene (who was replaced by Jonathan Coachman after he suffered a legit ruptured left patella tendon in their match at New Year's Revolution) and William Regal lost the World Tag Team Championships to La Résistance (Rob Conway and Sylvain Grenier).
 La Résistance lost the titles back to William Regal and his new partner, Tajiri, on the February 7 episode of Raw.

 New Year's Revolution became an annual event for the promotion's Raw brand, with a second event held in 2006.
 It would be a short-lived PPV, however, as the 2007 event was the final New Year's Revolution produced, as WWE reduced the number of PPVs per year after they had discontinued brand-exclusive PPVs following WrestleMania 23 in April 2007.
+In early 2020, WWE reused the name for a tour of house shows called the New Year's Revolution Tour.
 While not part of the New Year's Revolution chronology, WWE reintroduced a New Year's-themed event, which was held on January 1, 2022, called Day 1.
 Unlike New Year's Revolution, Day 1 took place on New Year's Day itself.
+The New Year's Revolution name was then used again for a special episode of Friday Night SmackDown on January 5, 2024.
 The 2005 New Year's Revolution would also be the only WWE pay-per-view event held in Puerto Rico until Backlash in May 2023.